-It’s not an original idea, yet it has been almost 20 years since the Valley had a daily news organization to call its own.
+It’s not an original idea, yet it has been more than 20 years since the Valley had a daily news organization to call its own.

-“The Christmas Eve massacre,” as it is called here, was the night a newspaper chain in the 1990s shuttered the beloved Evening Sentinel, a daily afternoon paper that had covered the Valley for more than a century.
+“The Christmas Eve massacre,” as it is called here, was the night a newspaper chain in 1992 shuttered the beloved Evening Sentinel, a daily afternoon paper that had covered the Valley for more than a century.

 Now there’s us — the Valley Independent Sentinel — a non-profit, online-only news site dedicated to Ansonia, Derby, Oxford, Seymour and Shelton.

 We’re brought to you thanks to the efforts of the Valley Community Foundation and the Online Journalism Project.
 The two groups joined forces with the Community Foundation for Greater New Haven to secure a $500,000 grant from the Knight Foundation.